“Observe, observe perpetually.”

 “Judging by her publicity photos, the natural assumption would be that American novelist Edith Wharton wrote in a traditional manner, at the gold-tooled leather-topped desk in her extremely well-stocked library.”

 But this was “in fact a deliberate illusion.”
 She wrote in bed.
 Why?
-Johnson suspects that it had something to do with the desire to delay getting dressed, which for women in the 1800s, meant getting tied into a corset. … Continue reading
+Johnson suspects that it had something to do with the desire to delay getting dressed, which for women in the 1800s, meant getting tied into a corset.
+And there’s more: Proust lined the walls and ceiling of … Read More

 “Any radical change in poetic form is likely to be the symptom of some very much deeper change in society and in the individual.”